 Department of Juvenile Services

-MOMS receives a data extract of all youth under supervision by the Maryland Department of Juvenile Services that includes approximately 6,300 youth.
+MOMS receives a data extract of all youth under supervision by the Maryland Department of Juvenile Services that oversees approximately 6,300 youth.
 The data is updated monthly.

 Click here for more information about the Maryland Department of Juvenile Services.